Making a miniature bird nest

 – Wire

-Once you have your materials, it’s a simple matter t make the nest.
+Once you have your materials, it’s a simple matter to make the nest.

 5 Steps to making a bird nest

-1. Cut a clump of the coconut fibre and roll it into a ball roughly 3mm in diameter.
-(This is to build a large nest for 4mm scale; those for smaller birds could be made but wouldn’t be very visible at this scale, for other scales larger sizes should be used).
+- Cut a clump of the coconut fibre and roll it into a ball roughly 3mm in diameter and place a blob of Hot glue in the centre.
+(This is to build a large nest suitable for 4mm scale; those for smaller birds could be made but wouldn’t be very visible at this scale, for other scales larger sizes should be used).
+As a word of warning, hot glue can, not surprisingly, be hot.
+Be careful when applying it to the nest that you’re holding.

-5. Place the miniature replica of the nest in your model railway.
-The wire that the nest is attached to can be used to secure it to a tree branch or building fixture, such as the light in the photo above.
+- Place the miniature replica of the nest in your model railway.
+The wire that the nest is attached to can be used to secure it to a tree branch.
+If you want to position it in a tight spot of a building, such as the light in the photo above, just clip the wire off.
 Realistic location depends on the type of bird, added next.

 Adding birds

-I found a 3D printed model bird in 4mm scale, suitable for OO gauge railways, and painted it but suitable ready-made, pre-painted, birds are available from Noch and Langley Models others.
+I found a 3D printed model of pigeons in 4mm scale that I use elsewhere on the layout and painted it but suitable ready-made, pre-painted, birds are available from Noch and Langley Models others.
 A further dab of hot glue will hold it in place.

 For positioning, it should be high up or out of the way.
 In trees for corvids (crows, etc) nests, rocky cliff faces for seagulls and in river or lakeside plants for swans and mallard ducks.